OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-03.md

 ## Matthew 3:1

-Now in those days John the Baptist came, preaching in the wilderness of Judea, saying,
+In those days, John the Baptist appeared, preaching in the wilderness of Judea,

 ## Matthew 3:2

-“Repent, for the kingdom of heaven is at hand.”
+and proclaiming, “Repent, for the kingdom of heaven is near.”

 ## Matthew 3:3

-For this is the one referred to by Isaiah the prophet when he said,
-“The voice of one calling out in the wilderness,
-‘Prepare the way of the Lord,
+This is the one mentioned by the prophet Isaiah: “A voice of one calling in the wilderness, ‘Prepare the way for the Lord, make his paths straight.’”
-Make His paths straight!’”

 ## Matthew 3:4

-Now John himself had a garment of camel’s hair and a leather belt around his waist;
-and his food was locusts and wild honey.
+John wore clothing made of camel’s hair and had a leather belt around his waist.
+His diet consisted of locusts and wild honey.

 ## Matthew 3:5

-At that time Jerusalem was going out to him, and all Judea and all the region around the Jordan;
+People from Jerusalem, all of Judea, and the entire region around the Jordan went out to him,

 ## Matthew 3:6

-and they were being baptised by him in the Jordan River, as they confessed their sins.
+and they were baptised by him in the Jordan River, confessing their sins.

 ## Matthew 3:7

-But when he saw many of the Pharisees and Sadducees coming for baptism,
-he said to them, “You offspring of vipers,
-who warned you to flee from the wrath to come?
+When he saw many of the Pharisees and Sadducees coming for baptism, he said to them, “You brood of vipers!
+Who warned you to flee from the wrath to come?

 ## Matthew 3:8

-Therefore produce fruit consistent with repentance;
+Produce fruit in accordance with repentance.

 ## Matthew 3:9

-and do not assume that you can say to yourselves, ‘We have Abraham as our father’;
-for I tell you that God is able from these stones to raise up children for Abraham.
+And do not presume to say to yourselves, ‘We have Abraham as our father.’
+For I tell you that God can raise up children for Abraham from these stones.

 ## Matthew 3:10

-And the axe is already laid at the root of the trees;
-therefore every tree that does not bear good fruit is cut down and thrown into the fire.
+The axe is already at the root of the trees, and every tree that does not bear good fruit will be cut down and thrown into the fire.

 ## Matthew 3:11

-As for me, I baptise you with water for repentance,
-but He who is coming after me is mightier than I, and I am not fit to remove His sandals;
+“I baptise you with water for repentance.
+But after me comes one who is more powerful than I, whose sandals I am not worthy to carry.
 He will baptise you with the Holy Spirit and fire.

 ## Matthew 3:12

-His winnowing fork is in His hand,
-and He will thoroughly clear His threshing floor;
-and He will gather His wheat into the barn,
-but He will burn up the chaff with unquenchable fire.”
+His winnowing fork is in his hand, and he will thoroughly clear his threshing floor, gathering his wheat into the barn and burning up the chaff with unquenchable fire.”

 ---

 ## Matthew 3:13

-Then Jesus arrived from Galilee at the Jordan, coming to John to be baptised by him.
+Then Jesus came from Galilee to the Jordan, to be baptised by John.

 ## Matthew 3:14

-But John tried to prevent Him, saying, “I have the need to be baptised by You,
-and yet You are coming to me?”
+But John tried to prevent him, saying, “I need to be baptised by you, and do you come to me?”

 ## Matthew 3:15

-But Jesus, answering, said to him,
-“Allow it at this time; for in this way it is fitting for us to fulfil all righteousness.”
+Jesus answered him, “Let it be so now; it is fitting for us to fulfil all righteousness in this way.”
+Then John consented.
-Then he allowed Him.

 ## Matthew 3:16

-After He was baptised, Jesus came up immediately from the water;
-and behold, the heavens were opened, and he saw the Spirit of God descending as a dove and coming upon Him,
+As soon as Jesus was baptised, he came up from the water.
+At that moment, the heavens were opened, and he saw the Spirit of God descending like a dove and settling on him.

 ## Matthew 3:17

-and behold, a voice from the heavens said,
-“This is My beloved Son, with whom I am well pleased.”
+And a voice from heaven said, “This is my beloved Son, with whom I am well pleased.”